codecapsules-io/codecapsules-docs/docs/tutorials/build-a-docker-php-sqlite-app.md

 In Code Capsules, the `PERSISTENT_STORAGE_DIR` environment variable will point to the data capsule.

-Push all of your code up to a GitHub repository and ensure that Code Capsules it authorized to read that repository.
+Push all of your code up to a GitHub repository and ensure that Code Capsules is authorized to read that repository.

 Now create a new Docker Capsule and a Data Capsule in a single Space in Code Capsules.
 For the Data capsule choose "persistent storage".